Start of Belgian GP suspended because of heavy rainfall

 “It’s wet, but I think it’s fine to race,” said Red Bull’s Max Verstappen who is starting from pole position.

-But his teammate Sergio Perez was out of the race before it even started, sliding off the track during the warmup lap at around 2:30 p.m. and damaging his front suspension.
+But his teammate Sergio Perez appeared to be out of the race before it even started, sliding off the track during the warmup lap at around 2:30 p.m. and damaging his front suspension.

 Red Bull asked the FIA’s race control if Perez could start the race if they repaired his car in time.
-The FIA said it was considering the request.
+The FIA said it was considering the request and later announced Perez would be allowed to start from the pit lane.

 More AP auto racing: https://apnews.com/hub/auto-racing and https://twitter.com/AP_Sports